Manipura (Mahabharata)

-Manipura (मणिपुर), also known as Manalura, is a kingdom mentioned in the Hindu epic Mahabharata.
-According to the epic, it was located near a sea-shore, the Mahendra Mountains (present day Eastern Ghats) and the Kalinga Kingdom (present day Odisha).
-Arjuna—one of the five Pandava brothers—visited Manipura and married Chitrangada, the princess of the kingdom.
+Manipura (मणिपुर), known as Manalura in the Southern and Critical Editions, is the capital city of a kingdom mentioned in the Hindu epic Mahabharata.
+According to the epic, it was located near a sea-shore, the Mahendra Mountains and the Kalinga Kingdom.
+Arjuna—one of the five Pandava brothers—visited Manipura and married Chitrangada, the princess of the region.
 They had a son named Babruvahana who later ruled it.